uc-cdis/vadc-mkdocs-staging/docs/getting-started.md

 ### **Email Support**

-If you need help, the Email Support button allows you to send a message to our help desk at [vadc@lists.uchicago.edu](mailto:vadc@lists.uchicago.edu).
+If you need help, the Email Support button allows you to send a message to our help desk at [vadc-support@gen3.org](mailto:vadc-support@gen3.org).
 You may expect a response within 2 business days.